Estate Tax Calculator

 What is the Estate Tax Calculator doing with my numbers?

 In plain language: The calculator subtracts entered debts, charitable bequests, and spouse transfers, reduces the 2026 basic exclusion by prior taxable gifts, then applies a simplified 40% top-rate estimate above the remaining exclusion.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+If the answer looks wrong, check the gross estate first, then the deduction fields, then prior taxable gifts.
+This is not the full Form 706 tax computation.

 What does this estimate leave out?

 Estate tax is complex.
-This estimate does not include state estate tax, generation-skipping tax, gift tax calculations, portability, valuation discounts, trusts, elections, or legal advice.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This estimate does not run the Form 706 tax computation and does not include state estate tax, generation-skipping tax, full gift tax calculations, portability, valuation discounts, trusts, elections, or legal advice.
+Use IRS instructions and a qualified professional for filing decisions, portability, tax due dates, and state rules.

 Does the site save my finance inputs?